p4tc-dev/docs/why-p4tc.md

 scripts can be manually created, it is simpler to use the *P4C* compiler to generate them (See Workflow section for details).

-## The challenges with current Linux offloads
+## The Challenges With Current Linux Offloads

 The Linux kernel already supports offloads today for several TC classifiers including but not limited to *flower*([ref3][], [ref1][]) and *u32*([ref4][], [ref5][]).